 A whole lot of hard work

-The only roast on the coast makes it to the top of Mount Everest
+The only roast on the coast makes it to the top of everest

 But Kawatiri Coffee has made it a lot further than that—all the way to the top of the world, in fact.
 A neighbour, John Apps, fellow coffee lover, and a doctor at Mount Everest Base Camp, arranged for Mike Roberts of Adventure Consultants, Wanaka, to take the coffee with him to the top of Everest.

 The roastery now supplies cafes, country stores and supermarkets from Northland to Dunedin, as well as a loyal international customer base via mail order.

 Bruce (the legend mechanic) built the roaster from both new and salvaged materials (as well as plenty of No. 8 wire), the roasting shed… and even the bagging machine!!

 Fairtrade products were made with respect to people and planet.
 Their rigorous social, environmental and economic standards work to promote safe, healthy working conditions, protect the environment, enable transparency, and empower communities to build strong, thriving businesses.

 Organic certification is a certification process for producers of organic food and other organic agricultural products.
 In general, any business directly involved in food production can be certified, including seed suppliers, farmers, food processors, retailers and restaurants.

 We Are Family